 Christina Salmon is the eldest daughter of Dan and Julia Salmon.
 She grew up in Igiugig and attended the University of Alaska Anchorage, focusing on Journalism and Alaska Native Studies.
 In addition to serving on the Igiugig Tribal Council, Christina serves on the Lake and Peninsula Assembly.
 Christina also works as a Trespass Officer for the Native Corporation maintaining Village rules and regulations on Native Corporation lands.
 She enjoys fishing and berry picking in the summer and most importantly, enjoys the time with her four children: Aiden, Keilan, Dannika and Beatrice.

-Alicia Tinney is the oldest daughter of Renae & Gregory Zackar Sr., and the granddaughter of Alice and Simeon Zackar.
+Alicia Tinney is the oldest daughter of Renae and Gregory Zackar Sr., and the granddaughter of Alice and Simeon Zackar.
 Alicia is currently the Social Services Director and currently serving our community as a member of our Village Council board.
-She loves to read, berry pick, and spending time with her god daughters.
+She loves to read, berry pick, and spending time with her daughter and god daughters.